Weeks After Hurricane Maria, Puerto Rico Struggles To Turn On The Lights

 There are still a lot of power lines down, Quiniones tells Hobson.
 During the team's visit to San Juan, sections of Puerto Rico's capital were "completely flooded," which means the island's grid would have faced similar devastation if the power lines were underground, he says.

-Business magnate Elon Musk tweeted on Friday that his company Tesla could reconstruct the island's power grid with its solar energy technology.
-Gov. Rosselló told USA Today that he spoke with Musk regarding this offer on Friday night.
+Business magnate Elon Musk tweeted on Friday that his company, Tesla, could reconstruct the island's power grid with its solar energy technology.
+Rosselló told USA Today that he spoke with Musk regarding this offer on Friday night.

 Best known for electric cars, Tesla also includes SolarCity, a solar panel firm that has powered small islands, such as Ta'u in American Samoa.
 The solar grid in Ta'u can power the entire island and store enough energy for three days without sun.